 6. PAYMENT OF EXPENSES.
-The Company agrees to pay, or reimburse if paid by the Placement Agents, whether or not the transactions contemplated hereby are consummated or this Agreement is terminated: (a) the costs incident to the authorization, issuance, sale, preparation and delivery of the Stock and Warrants to the Purchasers and any taxes payable in that connection; (b) the costs incident to the registration of the Securities under the Securities Act; (c) the costs incident to the preparation, printing and distribution of the Registration Statements any Preliminary Prospectus, any Issuer Free Writing Prospectus, the General Disclosure Package, the Prospectus, any amendments, supplements and exhibits thereto or any document incorporated by reference therein and the costs of printing, reproducing and distributing this Agreement, the Subscription Agreements, and any closing documents by mail, telex or other means of communications; (d) the fees and expenses (including related fees and expenses of counsel for the Placement Agents, which fees and expenses, together with the fees and expenses of counsel for the Placement Agents referenced in clause (f) below, shall not exceed \$15,000 in aggregate) incurred in connection with securing any required review by FINRA of the terms of the sale of the Stock and any filings made with FINRA, if applicable; (e) any applicable listing or other fees; (f) the fees and expenses (including related fees and expenses of counsel to the Placement Agents) of qualifying the Securities under the securities laws of the several jurisdictions as provided in Section 5(h) and of preparing, printing and distributing wrappers, Blue Sky Memoranda and Legal Investment Surveys; (g) the cost of preparing and printing stock certificates; (h) all fees and expenses of the registrar and transfer agent of the Stock; (i) travel and all other reasonable out-of-pocket expenses (including the reasonable fees and disbursements of Cowen's and Craig-Hallum's respective counsel); provided that such expense reimbursement shall not exceed \$250,000 (in the case of Cowen) and \$35,000 (in the case of Craig-Hallum); (j) the costs and expenses of the Company relating to investor presentations on any "road show" undertaken in connection with the marketing of the offering of the Stock and Warrants, including, without limitation, expenses associated with the preparation or dissemination of any electronic road show, expenses associated with the production of road show slides and graphics, fees and expenses of any consultants engaged in connection with the road show presentations with the prior approval of the Company, travel and lodging expenses of the officers of the Company and such consultants, including the cost of any aircraft chartered in connection with the road show, and (k) all other costs and expenses incident to the offering of the Stock and Warrants or the performance of the obligations of the Company under this Agreement (including, without limitation, the fees and expenses of the Company's counsel and the Company's independent accountants provided that, except to the extent otherwise provided in this Section 6 and in Section 10, the Placement Agents shall pay their own costs and expenses, including the fees and expenses of their counsel and the expenses of advertising any offering of the Stock and Warrants made by the Placement Agents.
+The Company agrees to pay, or reimburse if paid by the Placement Agent, whether or not the transactions contemplated hereby are consummated or this Agreement is terminated: (a) the costs incident to the authorization, issuance, sale, preparation and delivery of the Stock and Warrants to the Purchasers and any taxes payable in that connection; (b) the costs incident to the registration of the Securities under the Securities Act; (c) the costs incident to the preparation, printing and distribution of the Registration Statements any Preliminary Prospectus, the General Disclosure Package, the Prospectus, any amendments, supplements and exhibits thereto or any document incorporated by reference therein and the costs of printing, reproducing and distributing this Agreement, the Subscription Agreements, and any closing documents by mail, telex or other means of communications; (d) the fees and expenses (including related fees and expenses of counsel for the Placement Agent, which fees and expenses, together with the fees and expenses of counsel for the Placement Agent referenced in clause (f) below, shall not exceed \$15,000 in aggregate) incurred in connection with securing any required review by FINRA of the terms of the sale of the Stock and Warrants and any filings made with FINRA, if applicable; (e) any applicable listing or other fees; (f) the fees and expenses (including related fees and expenses of counsel to the Placement Agent) of qualifying the Securities under the securities laws of the several jurisdictions as provided in Section 5(h) and of preparing, printing and distributing wrappers, Blue Sky Memoranda and Legal Investment Surveys; (g) the cost of preparing and printing stock certificates; (h) all fees and expenses of the registrar and transfer agent of the Stock; (i) travel and all other reasonable out-of-pocket expenses (including the reasonable fees and disbursements of the Placement Agent's counsel); provided that such expense reimbursement shall not exceed \$35,000; (j) the costs and expenses of the Company relating to investor presentations on any "road show" undertaken in connection with the marketing of the offering of the Stock and Warrants, including, without limitation, expenses associated with the preparation or dissemination of any electronic road show, expenses associated with the production of road show slides and graphics, fees and expenses of any consultants engaged in connection with the road show presentations with the prior approval of the Company, travel and lodging expenses of the officers of the Company and such consultants, including the cost of any aircraft chartered in connection with the road show, and (k) all other costs and expenses incident to the offering of the Stock and Warrants or the performance of the obligations of the Company under this Agreement (including, without limitation, the fees and expenses of the Company's counsel and the Company's independent accountants provided that, except to the extent otherwise provided in this Section 6 and in Section 10, the Placement Agent shall pay its own costs and expenses, including the fees and expenses of its counsel and the expenses of advertising any offering of the Stock and Warrants made by the Placement Agent.